 We are extremely grateful for their hard work and dedication.
 (Photographed on a break because they move too quickly when they're working!)

 COMMUNITY EVENTS

-Women in Conservation Breakfast, bringing together women across the region who are working towards a healthier and more resilient environment.
+This year we again hosted the Women in Conservation Breakfast - Otways satellite event, gathering in the Apollo Bay Community Hall and bringing together women across the region who are working towards a healthier and more resilient environment.